bmartin5692/bumper/README.md

 ***Bumper*** provides a simulated RestAPI and "helper" bot, performing the same function as the central server above.

 ## Thanks
+A big thanks to the original project creator @torbjornaxelsson, without his work this project would have taken much longer to build.

 Bumper wouldn't exist without [Sucks](https://github.com/wpietri/sucks), an open source client for Ecovacs robots.
 Big thanks to @wpietri and contributors!